 Menahem killed the German soldier on the spot.
-He was arrested shortly afterwards by the Germans and awaited execution.
-When Adelina's brother, Vasil, went to the camp to inquire about Menahem's fate, he remarkably discovered that an old friend with whom he had studied at a university in Austria, was an officer stationed there.
+He was arrested shortly afterward by the Germans and awaited execution.
+When Kosturi's brother, Vasil, went to the camp to inquire about Menahem's fate, he remarkably discovered that an old friend with whom he had studied at university in Austria was an officer stationed there.
 Vasil managed to convince his friend to free Menahem.

 The Nosi family then hid Menahem in a small hotel they owned in a nearby village.
-Adelina brought him food and supplies almost daily as he passed the lonely winter of 1944 in the empty hotel until the war ended.
-Adelina reluctantly bids us goodbye.
+Kosturi brought him food and supplies almost daily as he passed the lonely winter of 1944 in the empty hotel until the war ended.

+Kosturi reluctantly bids us goodbye.
 "Please come again.
-But I hope I will be here..."
+But I hope I will be here," she says.

-When I ring her doorbell Meti Zyma on the second floor yanks a pulley contraption that clicks the downstairs door open.
+When I ring her doorbell, from the second floor, Meti Zyma yanks a pulley contraption that clicks the downstairs door open.
 She greets us with effusive warmth.
-A vibrant 78 year-old artist, Meti's vitality is like a tonic.
+A vibrant 78-year-old artist, Zyma's vitality is like a tonic.
 Her cluttered living room/studio overflows with paintings: on the walls, stacked behind tables and chairs, spilling out of closets.
-There are shepherds, peasant women, flowers in riotous colors and portraits galore.
-From these faces it is obvious that Meti likes people.
+There are shepherds, peasant women, flowers in riotous colors, and portraits galore.
+From these faces it is obvious that Zyma likes people.

 She and her late husband, Dr. Bessim Zyma, whose enlarged photograph dominates the entrance hall, went to inventive lengths to shield Jews from the intensive searches of the Gestapo.
-Dr. Zyma, a pioneer otolaryngologist in Tirana, often rented out part of his clinic to people whom he knew were Jews but he and Meti never asked.
-Such as the two young women from Italy who kept very much to themselves.
-When Gestapo officers suddenly appeared at the clinic one day, the terrified women held their breath behind an adjoining door, while Dr. Zyma blocked the way.
-"I am treating patients in the other rooms," he asserted, "you cannot go in there."
+Dr. Zyma, a pioneer otolaryngologist in Tirana, often rented out part of his clinic to people who he knew were Jews - but he and his wife never asked.
+There were the two young women from Italy who kept very much to themselves.
+When Gestapo officers suddenly appeared at the clinic one day, the terrified women held their breath behind the door to an adjoining room, while Dr. Zyma blocked the way.
+"I am treating patients in the other rooms," he said.
+"You cannot go in there."
 Bold insistence on "medical immunity" carried the day.